 In the remote environment, make-up exams are not being offered through the Learning Center Testing Services.
 If you have questions about how to set up D2L for your students’ make-up exams, please refer to OAI's resource on D2L quizzes or contact OAI directly for support.

 We do not currently provide community testing or services for the exams listed below, however, more information may be available via the provided links.

-- Math (ALEKS): PSU Department Of Mathematics Placement Test (requires ODIN login)
+- Math (ALEKS): PSU Department of Mathematics Placement Test

 - College Level Exam Program (CLEP): Mount Hood Community College Testing Services

 - Miller Analogies Test (MAT): Oregon Institute of Technology Testing Services (Distance Testing)

 For questions about student accommodations, please contact the Disability Resource Center (503-725-4150; email@example.com).
 For questions about testing procedures, please contact the Learning Center Testing Services (503-725-4459; firstname.lastname@example.org).